-Over time, you think you build up a tolerance for messed up movies and yet The Perfection will still likely leaving your mouth gaping open.
+Over time, you think you build up a tolerance for messed up movies and yet The Perfection will still leave your mouth gaping open.

 |Screenplay By||Richard Shepard, Eric Charmelo, Nicole Snyder|